nsripavancharan/custom-object-detection-using-yolo-cvat-and-roboflow/README.md

   >Commit and push the files to GitHub.

 (Optional) Convert the trained model to formats like ONNX or TensorRT for deployment.

+IMPORTANT NOTE:
+  #Code is avaliable in object code
+  #But images and objects are different ,same process for any object